RumbleDB/hep-iris-benchmark-scripts/experiments/bigquery/README.md

 Follow the instructions in the README of the git submodule under `queries` about:

 1. Installation of requirements and set-up of the cloud,
-1. Uploading of the native data set from the `dataset` folder from this repository to internal and/or external storage, and
+1. Uploading of the native datasets from the [`dataset`](../../dataset) folder from this repository to internal and/or external storage, and
 1. Running the test query to verify the set-up.

 ## Running experiments